 - Billing for the firm as well as time entry.

 - Organizing papers for discovery as well as summarizing them.

 - Perform tasks to deliver trial support such as maintaining the necessary documents, coordinating the witnesses, maintaining daily summaries of court transcripts.

-Advantages and Disadvantages of Being a Freelance Paralegal
+What Are The Advantages and Disadvantages of Being a Freelance Paralegal?

 The biggest advantage of being a freelance paralegal is flexibility.
 This is because running your own business gives you the precedence to set your own hours and pick the jobs that appeal most to you.
 It also allows you the freedom to set your own rates depending on how much experience and expertise you have.
 You can decide which firms to work with and which attorneys to work under.
 You are also free to market yourself as you see fit to firms of interest to you and the type of services you want to offer.
 Due to the flexibility of freelancing, the length of the projects they undertake does not limit a contract paralegal.
 They can offer both short-term services as well as long-term depending on their client’s needs and inclinations.

 Additionally, being a freelance paralegal allows you the opportunity to market yourself to attorneys and firms that are in need of the particular services you offer.
 You can also create a niche for yourself by focusing on specific areas that attract the kind of firms and attorneys you would like to work for.
 This will help attract them to you for your expertise without having to incur the cost of hiring a full-time employee.
 Contract paralegals are released from the monotony often linked with the paralegal occupation.
 This is because they get to work on various cases of their choice as well as determine the number of hours a week that they would like to work.
 The fact that they perform different duties is concerned an interesting factor.